Stripe is one of the top payment platforms in the world, sharing 16% of the market (after PayPal).

 As most businesses move from paper to digital, the way we send and receive payments is changing.
 Online payment processing has become a popular form of transacting, giving customers the ability to easily pay with a debit or credit card.

 Stripe is a payment processing company that has helped build the payment infrastructure that facilitates digital transactions.
 Small businesses across the world use the open Stripe API to customize their own payment gateways, while Stripe earns a fraction of every transaction.

 As a PCI Service Provider Level 1, Stripe payments are always safe.
 Thousands of big brands use the platform including Lyft, Reddit, and Instacart.

 Stripe is best for online credit card processing and works with Visa, Mastercard, Discover, and American Express.
-It’s a platform that’s easy to implement and allows a business to partner with a multitude of e-commerce platforms.
+It’s a scalable platform that’s easy to implement and allows a business to partner with a multitude of e-commerce apps.

 Stripe Top Features

 - Stripe Connect – Make payments without the hassle of accounting, security challenges, or legal compliance.
 Stripe takes a small fee.

 - Stripe Atlas – Step-by-step assistance for enterprises.
 Includes stock issuance, incorporation, documentation, and a basic Stripe account for accepting payments.

 - Stripe Sigma – Uses SQL that enables in-depth reporting and analytics.